mantot-123/FileFolderBackupScript/README.md

 * mantot_123

 ## About
 A Python-based script to backup files and directories locally and upload them to other cloud services.
-It currently only has support for Google Drive, however, support for other cloud services are planned for future releases.
+It currently only has support for Google Drive, however, support for other cloud services is planned for future releases.

 ### Features (current)
 * **Local and cloud backups** - Automatically backs up files and folders locally, with also an option to upload to multiple cloud services